alaasamameer/UtuVox/README.md

 ---

+## How to Access the Full Code
+Users around the world can access the full source code of UtuVox by visiting the project repository on GitHub.
+Follow these steps:

+1. Navigate to the GitHub repository: [https://github.com/alaasamameer/UtuVox](https://github.com/alaasamameer/UtuVox)
+2. Click the "Code" button (green button on the repository page).
+3. Choose one of the following options:
+   - **Clone the repository** using Git: `git clone https://github.com/alaasamameer/UtuVox.git`
+   - **Download as ZIP**: Click "Download ZIP" to get a compressed archive of the code.
+4. Unzip the files (if downloaded as ZIP) and explore or run the code locally.

+---

 ## Requirements
 - Python 3.6 or later (recommended: 3.9+ for full type hint support)
 - No external libraries required (built using Python’s standard library):